A record-setting outing by Nancy Mulkey was not enough to stave off upset-minded SMU who were able to hand Rice Women’s Basketball their first loss.

 Mulkey and Ogwumike combined for 11 of the Owls’ 14 made baskets and 32 of the team’s 43 points.
 The supporting cast didn’t offer much support on a disappointing night for a program that had set much higher expectations for themselves than this.

 The Owls don’t have any time to feel sorry for themselves.
 They’ve got plenty still to play for, including their biggest game of the year upcoming.
 On Sunday, they host No. 5 Texas A&M at Tudor Fieldhouse.
 Tip-off is set for 2:00 p.m.
-A win in that game would quickly put this loss in the rearview mirror as they prepare for a full schedule ahead of them.Become a member and join The Roost.
-Stay plugged into the latest happenings in Rice Football with practice notes, player interviews and recruiting updates.
+A win in that game would quickly put this loss in the rearview mirror as they prepare for a full schedule ahead of them.Subscribe on Patreon.
+Stay plugged into the latest happenings in Rice Football with exclusive recruiting updates, practice notes and more.
 We are your No. 1 source for Rice Athletics News.